eth-cscs/alps-uenv/docs/uenv-compilation-spack.md

 !!! note
     This guide assumes that you have a local installation of [Spack].
 If you don't have [Spack] installed, follow [Spack Getting Started].

+!!! tip
+    To avoid compatibility issues, try to match the version of your local [Spack] instance with the version of [Spack] of the uenv.
+You can use the following command to clone the same [Spack] version used by the uenv:
+    ```bash
+    git clone \
+        -b $(jq -r .spack.commit /user-environment/meta/configure.json) \
+        $(jq -r .spack.repo /user-environment/meta/configure.json) $SCRATCH/spack
+    ```

 !!! warning
     Avoid installing [Spack] on `HOME`.
 Packages are installed within the `spack/` folder, and you might quickly run out of space.
 Use `SCRATCH` instead.